bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

  changes the system root password to the value XXXXXXXXXX on first boot.
 Note that this is not necessary if you are already using self generated firmware that already does this.
-We strongly suggest that you modify the XXXXXXXXXX password below to a different value of your chosing.
+We strongly suggest that you modify the XXXXXXXXXX password below to a different value of your choosing.

     cat << EOF > /tmp/SC-Root_1/etc/init.d/change-root-pw.sh
     #!/bin/bash